The Pros and Cons of Being a Teacher

 While the salary is not ideal in terms of a long-term career, substitute teaching is one way that many educators get involved in teaching, and being able to "try before you buy" with teaching is certainly a key advantage of the profession.

 Will You Become a Teacher?

-Being a teacher is something that you have to have a passion for.
+Being a teacher is something that you must have a passion for.
 It is more than just a job; rather, it is who you are.
 It can be both rewarding and frustrating.
 There will be times when you will wonder why on earth you chose this profession, and there will be many more times you realize there is nothing else in the world you would rather do.
-It is a wondrous feeling to know you have the capacity to impact so many lives who will become our future.
+It is a wondrous feeling to know you have the capacity to impact so many young people who are our future.